Young Couple Stays Together Despite Cancer Scare

 This was two months after she told him of her diagnosis.

-Now four months into their relationship, they’ve already applied for a BTO flat and making plans for a wedding in the next two years.
+Now 4 months into their relationship, they’ve already applied for a BTO flat and are making plans for a wedding in the next 2 years.

 The pair are currently taking a marriage preparation course.